Jonathan Winell, Lyric Tenor

 In 2014, he was a soloist at the Neue Stimmen Konzert in Gütersloh, Germany, and the Lied Concert, Young Opera Singers Session in Moscow.

 During the summer of 2013, Mr. Winell was a member of The Santa Fe Opera Apprentice Singers Program where he performed Giuseppe in La Traviata and Don Curzio in Le Nozze di Figaro.
-Earlier in 2013, he sang the role of Cleón in Gluck’s The Reformed Drunkard with The Little Opera Theatre of NY, and in 2012-13, he sang Rodolfo in La Bohème with Amore Opera in NYC.
+Earlier in 2013, he was Cleón in The Reformed Drunkard with The Little Opera Theatre of NY.

-Also in 2012, Mr. Winell made his Lincoln Center debut at Avery Fisher Hall as Baroncelli in Wagner’s Rienzi with The Opera Orchestra of New York under the baton of Eve Queler.
-New York Times chief music critic Anthony Tommasini said, “…young artist, Jonathan Winell, made a strong contribution in the role of Baroncelli”.
-The same year, he was a guest soloist for Verdi’s Messa di Requiem and Handel’s Messiah with the Annapolis Chorale & Chamber Orchestra, J. Ernest Green conducting at Maryland Hall.
-In late 2011, he appeared as Alméric in Tchaikovsky’s Iolanta with the Dicapo Opera Theatre.
+He made his Lincoln Center debut in early 2012, at Avery Fisher Hall as Baroncelli in Rienzi with the Opera Orchestra of New York, under the baton of Eve Queler.
+NY Times chief music critic, Anthony Tommasini said, "young artist, Jonathan Winell, made a strong contribution in the role of Baroncelli."